Fuerteventura: Canarian boules

-This is a similar game to the French Pétanque which is actually played very little on the island, although there are a few teams and courts.
-Basically the game consists of scoring points by throwing a ball to get it as near as possible to an object called a mingue or boliche.
+This is a similar game to the French Pétanque, which is actually played very little on the island, although there are a few teams and courts.
+The game consists of scoring points by throwing a ball as near as possible to an object called a mingue or boliche.
 It is played on a rectangular sand or earth pitch which is 18 to 25 m long and 3.5 to 6 m wide.